Nabiha-Fatima04/Student_Sales_Report/README.md

 # Student_Sales_Report
-This is my first GitHub project: a Python-based student sales reporting tool with simple charts and summaries."
+This is my first GitHub project:Analyzing, and Visualizing Student Sales Data.